Are Keto Diets Good for PCOS?

 Ketogenic diets are a hot topic right now in the PCOS, diabetes and weight loss communities.
 Proponents of the ketogenic diet (keto for short) claim it lowers blood sugar and insulin levels, decreases inflammation, promotes weight loss and may help prevent or even reverse type 2 diabetes.
 And if that’s not enough, you are given the green light to eat as much fat as you want and don’t have to count calories!
 Hmmm … sounds pretty appealing (if you like fat!)
 After all, it gets tiring to hear the same old “eat less, eat fewer carbs, eat low glycemic carbs” etc. But it’s not quite this simple.
 There are numerous pros and cons to keto diets.
-In this next month, I will be doing a series of blog posts, articles and even a podcast on the keto diet to help you determine if it’s right for you.
+Read on to learn if keto diets are good for PCOS.

-What do health professionals think about ketogenic diets?
+What do health professionals think about keto diets?

 As a registered dietitian, I must say that my initial instinct when I heard about the resurgence of keto diets was “Ugh”.
 This is just horrible.
 How can we be promoting this diet as having ANY health benefits aside from some initial rapid weight loss?
 And it’s not just me.
 Ketogenic diets are a hotly debated topic in the medical world.
 The majority of MDs, NDs, registered dietitians and health coaches are against ketogenic diets for several reasons including: nutritionally unbalanced, excessive in fat, unknown long term safety, possible negative effect on gut microbiome, and